benders5e/benders5e/airbender.md

 </div-->
 #### Wake
 *Cost: 2 chi*
 You use your airbending to augment momentum of a moving object.
 Until the beginning of your next turn, a moving object of your choice gets a +10 bonus to speed.
 If the object is a projectile, it deals a additional damage equal to your bending die.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page

 #### Funnel
 *Cost: 2 chi*